How to Make Blue Lotus Tea: Complete Brewing Guide (Avoid These 7 Mistakes)

 Method 1: The 2-Minute Wait

-Bring water to a full rolling boil in your kettle.
+Bring water to a full rolling boil.
 Remove from heat and wait exactly 2 minutes.
-Water temperature will drop to approximately 180°F—perfect for blue lotus.
-This method works consistently and requires no special equipment.
+Water temperature will drop to approximately 180°F — perfect for blue lotus.

 Method 2: Visual Cues

 Heat water until you see steady streams of small bubbles rising from the bottom, but before large bubbles break the surface.
-This indicates 175-185°F. Remove from heat immediately at this stage.
+This indicates 175-185°F. Remove from heat immediately.

 Method 3: Temperature-Controlled Kettle

-Invest in an electric kettle with temperature settings.
-Set to 180°F (82°C) for consistent results.
-These kettles cost $25-50 and eliminate guesswork.
+An electric kettle with temperature settings set to 180°F (82°C) eliminates guesswork.
 Recommended for regular blue lotus drinkers.

 Dosage Guide: Beginner to Advanced